nrwl/nx-react-workshop/docs/lab9/LAB.md

 ---

 8. Use the `@nrwl/workspace:move` generator to move the interface lib created above into the root `/libs` folder

-    ⚠️ Make sure you use the `--dry-run` flag until you're confident your command is correct
+    ⚠️&nbsp;&nbsp;Make sure you use the `--dry-run` flag until you're confident your command is correct

     <details>
     <summary>🐳 &nbsp;&nbsp;Hint 1</summary>